ISCL-BISTU/ISCL-BISTU.github.io/_pages/about.md

 {Class, Cx, Cy, W, H, K1_x, K1_y, K1_v, ..., K7_x, K7_y, K7_v},
 where Cx, Cy, W, and H represent the normalized center coordinates, width, and height of the bounding box, and K1 to K7 denote the coordinates and visibility of the seven keypoints.

 The .json files are the original annotations generated using LabelMe.
-The label mouse_rect defines the top-left and bottom-right corners of the bounding box, while segmentation provides the segmentation mask of the mouse.

-Labels 0 to 6 represent the coordinates of the seven keypoints: the snout, right ear, right hip, tail base, left hip, left ear, and body center, respectively.
+The label "mouse_rect" annotates the bounding box by its top-left and bottom-right corners, while the label "segmentation" provides the segmentation mask of the mouse.
+Labels "0" to "6" represent the coordinates of the seven keypoints: the snout, right ear, right hip, tail base, left hip, left ear, and body center, respectively.